-The network formation game given by the $u_i$ is similar in broad spirit to previous network formation games, but quite different in its details.
+The network formation game given by the u_i is similar in broad spirit to previous network formation games, but quite different in its details.
 As with previous models, each player is balancing an outlay of wealth for edge creation (trading opportunities) against some resulting participatory benefit in G; but now the participatory benefit is measured in terms of wealth gained from trade rather than connectivity or shortest paths.

-Our main results provide a precise structural characterization of all the networks G that are Nash equilibria of the game defined by the payoffs $u_i$ above.
-More precisely, we establish exact conditions on the amount of exchange equilibrium wealth variation that can occur for any given values of $\alpha$ and n, and show that this in turn sharply limits the connectivity structure of any Nash equilibrium network G. We then show that these limits are tight by demonstrating specific Nash equilibrium networks G that saturate them, thus yielding a comprehensive catalog of all Nash equilibria.
+Our main results provide a precise structural characterization of all the networks G that are Nash equilibria of the game defined by the payoffs u_i above.
+More precisely, we establish exact conditions on the amount of exchange equilibrium wealth variation that can occur for any given values of α and n, and show that this in turn sharply limits the connectivity structure of any Nash equilibrium network G. We then show that these limits are tight by demonstrating specific Nash equilibrium networks G that saturate them, thus yielding a comprehensive catalog of all Nash equilibria.
 The resulting characterization also places sharp limits on the possible exchange rates or prices that are possible.
-For example, while any rational price can exist at exchange equilibrium with an exogenously specified graph, only very specific prices can exist in a graph that is a Nash equilibrium of the formation game - an exchange rate of 2/5, for instance, is impossible.
+For example, while with an exogenously specified graph, any rational exchange rate can be achieved, only very specific exchange rates can be achieved in a graph that is a Nash equilibrium of the formation game - an exchange rate of 2/5, for instance, is impossible.